0riginaln0/caasm/readme.md

 Experiment of bringing Ruby's [AASM](https://github.com/aasm/aasm) into C.

-A single-header library for allocation-free FSM definition with powerful DSL and callbacks system.
+A single-header library for allocation-free FSM definition with powerful DSL and a callbacks system.

 Interactive demo examples: